-Thaddäus Dorsch is a classical contemporary composer, born 1966 in Munich, Germany.
-His style moves in between post-minimalism, ancient church music and the current new Nordic style.
-He is pursuing the grand vision of inspiring people to experience new classical music and thus making the world a better place to live.
+Thaddäus Dorsch is a contemporary classical composer, born 1966 in Munich, Germany.
+His style moves in between post-minimalism, archaic church music and the current new Nordic style.
+He is pursuing the grand vision of music being essential for the human race.

-The focus of his work is sacred music with a deep message, which is reflected in numerous works for choirs and vocal ensembles.
-Yet there are also works for chamber music, orchestra, theatre and film.
+The focus of his work is sacred music carrying a deep message.
+This is reflected in numerous works for choirs and vocal ensembles, complemented by works for chamber music, orchestra, theater, and film.

-Thaddäus Dorsch lives in the small historic town Landsberg am Lech near Munich.
+Thaddäus Dorsch lives in Landsberg am Lech, a small historic town in Bavaria near the German Alps and near to Munich.
 He started his music studies in various instruments, singing and composition at the Music School Landsberg.
-He gained broad musical experience as a violin and viola player, baritone and conductor.
-Through collaboration with composers and conductors Karl Zepnik (Germany), Martin Ellerby (GB), Ferrer Ferran (Spain) and Stephen Melillo (USA), he further developed his compositional work.
+He gained musical experience as a violin and viola player, baritone singer and conductor.
+Through collaboration and workshops with composers and conductors like Eric Whitacre and Stephen Melillo (USA), Karl Zepnik (Germany), Martin Ellerby (GB) and Ferrer Ferran (Spain), he continuously develops his compositional work.

 Thaddäus Dorsch has twice been awarded the Cultural Promotion Prize of the City of Landsberg am Lech.
-He has been commissioned with several choral works for the German Youth Chamber Choir, for the German Choir Festival and for various choir competitions.
+He has been commissioned with choral works for the German Youth Chamber Choir, for the German Choir Festival and several choir competitions.

 Curriculum Vitae